runxiyu/rasins/README.md

 plain: `6667`.

-Both of these channels are linked so all messages sent in one of them is sent on the other Network.
+There's also an XMPP channel/room:

+- `vitali64.duckdns.org`:

+server: `[conference.]vitali64.duckdns.org` ;

+room: `fases@conference.vitali64.duckdns.org`.

+All those channels are bridged together so you can talk to us regardless of which chat platform you use.

 ## Mailing Lists